 One last thing to consider is how often you plan to visit your unit or locker.
 If you expect to take things in and out of your storage space frequently, a smaller storage unit might be more convenient than a locker unit.
 If you plan to “set it and forget it,” stick to a locker.

-At Price Self Storage, we are proud to offer a wide range of storage options, including storage lockers and storage units in small, medium, and large sizes.
+At Price Self Storage, we are proud to offer a wide range of storage options, including storage units and lockers in small, medium, and large sizes.
 For a great price, choose our locker storage unit.
 If you ever find that you have more to store, you can easily upgrade to a storage unit of any size.
 You can also downgrade to a locker if you don’t need to store as many items.

 Not all our locations offer locker units, so find your nearest facility and check out our available units.
 If you need more help choosing the right storage option for you, don’t hesitate to call our complimentary concierge service.